 See the manufacturer's information in your InfoCase for operating instructions.

-Radio Remote Controls
+Radio Remote Control

-A steering wheel mounted remote control for the radio lets you change radio stations or CD selections without taking your eyes off the road or hands off the wheel.
+A hand-held remote control for the radio lets you change radio stations or CD selections from a distance for your convenience.
+The remote control is included in your InfoCase.